tiiuae/ghaf/docs/src/technologies/hypervisor_options.md

-# Microvm hypervisor options
+# Ghaf specific Microvm hypervisor options

-Microvm is the component responsible for launching virtual machines.
+Microvm is the component defining the virtual machines launch services generated for systemd.
+It inputs a set of options which are mapped to hypervisor command line call.
+Nevertheless is may happen that some hypervisor options are not supported by microvm  - e.g. adding specific devices.
+This document considers such cases.

 ### Options definitions